twotreeszf/PrettyiSSH/README.md

 Fix crash when enum all process

-Fix a lot of memory use by taskgated when running for a long time
+Fix long-running lead taskgaged using too much memory